Chanel bids farewell to Karl Lagerfeld in last glitzy show

 Several sources have told Reuters that the appointment was transitional and that another successor could yet be announced.

-Former Celine designer Phoebe Philo has often been cited as a potential candidate, though Chanel has previously dismissed this.
+Former Celine designer Phoebe Philo has been cited as a potential candidate, though Chanel has previously dismissed this.

+Second-hand luxury platforms have reported a spike in sales of items associated with the designer since his death, with U.S.-based ThredUp saying purchases of Karl Lagerfeld-branded wares surged almost 60 percent on the day he died.